What Should An Electrical Safety Check (EICR) Cost in 2023? | Checkatrade

 It is also worth noting that without an electrical safety certificate, insurance companies may not cover landlords who wish to claim for fire or electrical damage.

-The average cost for a landlord electrical safety certificate is around £230 (for a flat) and £300+ (for a home).
+The average cost for a landlord electrical safety certificate is around £100 (for a flat) and £250+ (for a home).

 How much will it cost to fix any issues?

 If you require extra work to be conducted by an electrician such as adding new wiring or mending broken electrical equipment please view our guide on electrician hourly rates.
-On average electricians will charge £45 per hour or £225 per day.
+On average electricians will charge £55 per hour or £400 per day.

 Do I need an EICR if I have an EIC in place?

-Firstly check carefully what exactly is the EIC is for – check if it is for the entire property or for only a specific completed electrical modification, repair or improvement.
+Firstly check carefully what exactly the EIC is for – check if it is for the entire property or for only a specific completed electrical modification, repair or improvement.

 If the EIC is for an entire house rewiring or a new build property, then you are exempt for five years after the date the EIC was issued.
-It is a landlords responsibility to provide a copy of this EIC to a potential or current tenant, as well as your local authority if they ask.
+It is a landlord’s responsibility to provide a copy of this EIC to a potential or current tenant, as well as your local authority if they ask.

 If the EIC only covers a part of the house (for example, if you had a new consumer unit installed) then you would need to get an EICR report carried out for the rest of the property.